aquarapid/vitess_examples/auth/password_rotation.md

 # Password rotation with Vitess

+**NOTE: The following assumes you are connecting to `vtgate` via the MySQL protocol, not gRPC.**

 In Vitess, there are two main sets of username/password credentials to worry about when it comes to password rotation:

-  * `vtgate` credentials:  i.e. the credentials used by application clients when connecting to `vtgate`
+  * `vtgate` credentials:  i.e. the credentials used by application clients when connecting to `vtgate`;  usually configured via parameters to the MySQL client connector for your application language.
   * `vttablet` credentials: i.e. the credentials used by `vttablet` to connect to the underlying MySQL instances (whether they are local MySQL server instances or external instances like RDS or CloudSQL).
-This often uses the standard Vitess/vttablet MySQL users like `vt_dba`, `vt_app`, etc.
+This often uses the standard Vitess/`vttablet` MySQL users like `vt_dba`, `vt_app`, etc.